-Nearly every St. Patrick's day season, the corned beef briskets show up in stores and I start getting emails about smoked corned beef brisket or making homemade pastrami.
+Nearly every New Years day and St. Patrick’s day season, the corned beef briskets show up in stores and I start getting emails about smoked corned beef brisket or making homemade pastrami.

 Pastrami is simply a corned beef brisket seasoned with a special blend of spices and then smoked until tender.
-In this variation, I am going to show you how to amp up the flavor with my original rub (purchase recipes here) and finish with a tasty horseradish mustard sauce.
+In this variation, I am going to show you how to amp up the flavor with my original rub and finish with a tasty horseradish mustard sauce.

 It’ll be the best smoked corned beef brisket you’ve ever had..
 I have no doubts!